JensRoland/skybolt/README.md

 In a nutshell, the Skybolt Server component will detect if a client is 'cold' and automatically inline all assets into the HTML, eliminating additional HTTP requests.
 The Skybolt Client component will take these inlined assets, store them in localStorage, and then serve them from there on subsequent requests.

+## Project Status

+Experimental; do not use.
+Most of this code was written more than half a decade ago, the PHP implementation is terribly naïve and inflexible, and the whole thing needs a rewrite.

 ## Getting Started

 1. Upload the contents of the `src/` folder to your PHP7/8 enabled web server (making sure you include the `.htaccess` file)